Non-profit corporations have directors, officers and members. That’s a lot of people. What do each of them do?

 What happens if they disagree with the board of directors or question its authority?
 What decisions can they make without the board’s approval?

-This article explains the duties and powers of managing directors and their relationship to the board of directors.
+This article explains the duties and powers of executive directors and their relationship to the board of directors.

 Note: The rules explained in this article apply only to incorporated non-profits.
 See the first question below to find out whether your organization is incorporated.